suzuki-shunsuke/tfaction/docs/config.md

 name | default | description
 --- | --- | ---
-TFACTION_CONFIG | tfaction.yaml | configuration file path
+TFACTION_CONFIG | `tfaction-root.yaml` | configuration file path
 TFACTION_TARGET | | target
 TFACTION_IS_APPLY | | `true` or `false`.
 Whether `terraform apply` or `tfmigrate apply` are run

+## `tfaction.yaml`

+Please add `tfaction.yaml` in each working directory for tfaction to detect working directories.
+Currently, these files are used only for the detection of working directories, so it has no problem even if the content is empty.

+You can change the file name by the configuration `working_directory_file`.